Ingle Martin: Denver Broncos

-Martin was signed by the Denver Broncos on August 26, 2009 after an injury to quarterback Chris Simms.
+Martin was signed by the Denver Broncos on August 26, 2009, after an injury to quarterback Chris Simms.
 He was waived on September 4.

 New York Sentinels

-Following his short lived NFL career, Martin left for the UFL.
+Following his NFL career, Martin left for the UFL.
 He joined one of 6 inaugural teams of the UFL, the Sentinels.
 However, he left after only a season, and UFL folded in 2012.

 Coaching career

 Since 2011, Martin has been the head high school football coach at Christ Presbyterian Academy, a private school located in Nashville, Tennessee, where his wife also served as the varsity softball coach until she retired in 2014.

 Family

 Martin's wife, Jennifer, is an alumna of the University of Alabama who made two trips to the College World Series with the Alabama Crimson Tide softball team.
-His father-in-law, Mike Wright, was a 12th-round selection (308th pick overall) of Cincinnati Bengals in the 1980 NFL Draft.
+His father-in-law, Mike Wright, was a 12th-round selection (308th pick overall) of Cincinnati Bengals in the 1980 NFL draft.
 Wright was also drafted by the Detroit Tigers of Major League Baseball (MLB).